GradWeek Frequently Asked Questions

 In an emergency, the best approach is to contact your traveler directly.
 You may also try contacting their roommates directly or the hotel.
 If you reach out to the hotel, make sure you have the full names of all the travelers in the room, which can be found on the GradWeek Itinerary or in the traveler’s online account.

 GradWeek staff are not medical professionals and cannot make decisions about whether a traveler needs medical attention.
 In non-emergency situations, travelers should speak with hotel staff or GradWeek staff to get directions to a local medical facility.
-In the event of a medical emergency, travelers should immediately call the designated emergency number provided at their destination.
+In the event of a medical emergency, travelers should call the designated emergency number immediately, as provided at their destination.
 If uncertain about what to do, we encourage travelers to contact their family for guidance.
 Important: If a traveler needs to leave the trip early due to illness or injury, they must notify an on-site GradWeek Staff Member.
 Any early departure will be at the traveler’s own expense.
-GradWeek does not issue refunds for any portion of the trip missed due to illness or medical issues.
-Travel protection insurance is included in your trip package and may help cover certain medical expenses—please note that restrictions apply.
+GradWeek does not issue refunds for any portion of the trip missed due to illness or medical reasons.
+Travel protection insurance (CISI) is included in your trip package and may help cover certain medical expenses—please review your insurance pamphlet for details; restrictions apply.

 Immediately, report the situation to on-site GradWeek Staff or the hotel.
 Any traveler—whether registered with GradWeek or not—who attempts to stay in a room without being listed on that room’s hotel roster is considered a ‘stowaway.’
 The on-site team will immediately remove any ‘stowaway’ found or reported, and they will be asked to leave the hotel room.
-Crucial Reminder: If issues are not reported to on-site staff, then nothing can be done to assist them.
-Staff are there to help!
+Crucial reminder: If issues are not reported to on-site staff, then no assistance can be provided to help the situation.

 Ready for the best week of your life?